 Controversies

-- Populist conservatives sometimes view him as too cozy with corporate interests and tech/EV incentives
+- Populist conservatives sometimes view him as too establishment- aligned and too comfortable with corporate incentive packages.

 Top Donors